section-engineering-education/engineering-education/content/articles/testing-for-broken-authentication-in-web-apps/index.md

 ![login page](/engineering-education/testing-for-broken-authentication-in-web-apps/login.png)

-We can go ahead to create an account or login with the admin credentials, which is:
+We can go ahead to create an account or log in with the admin credentials, which is:

 - Email: `admin@juice-sh.op`
 - Password: `admin123`